 Jane continues to pursue Kim, coming over to spend time with her.
 Pie starts to get annoyed and possibly a bit jealous as her feelings (unbeknownst to her rational side) grow for Kim as well the more time she spends with Kim.

-…And I’ll stop there because you can just watch it.
-I even made it easy and embedded the movie (with English subtitles):[youtube http://www.youtube.com/watch?v=_GdIvTeSAU4]
+…And I’ll stop there because you can go watch the movie and find out what happens.

 Like I mentioned earlier, the key to this movie is really how much it doesn’t look “abnormal.”
 In fact, if you replaced Kim or Pie with a guy, I don’t think anyone would bat an eye (except for the living together at school part).
 Kim and Pie just seem like two normal girls in a pretty normal world who just so happen to like each other.
 The romance is so natural that you feel like something like this can happen everyday—and it does.
 The only problem is that we (as in society) refuse to let it be that way.
 It’s not like Pie and Kim are immune to social stigmas in this movie, but they are second fiddle in the story until Pie’s Mom and “Boyfriend” (Pie never considered him to be her boyfriend) come into play.